neos-modding-group/neos-modding-group.github.io/mods.md

 Allows disabling and rebinding default Push-to-Talk keybinds like mouse5, V, or M. Adds keybinds to set your current voicemode

-The latest version is [1.2.1](https://github.com/XDelta/NeosPTTKeybinds/releases/tag/1.2.1):
+The latest version is [1.2.2](https://github.com/XDelta/NeosPTTKeybinds/releases/tag/1.2.2):
-Added Mute keybind, works with dash closed, keybinds now don't trigger while typing in any field
+Fix for Mute toggle breaking with Mute keybind.
+Uses IsMuted instead of setting the Voicemode to Mute.

 <!--me.badhaloninja.PimaxSwordAsViveWand-->
 ### [PimaxSwordAsViveWand](https://github.com/badhaloninja/PimaxSwordAsViveWand) by [badhaloninja](https://github.com/badhaloninja)